aamnah/notes/content/javascript/loop-array-vs-object.md

 - Data needs to be modelled differently
 - It's easier to find things in an object with key value pairs than it is in an array
-- You'll see this sort of data modeling in usage of state libraries like Redux where we have data _stores_ and need to get values from those stores after finding them first..
+- You'll see the _object of objects_ sort of data modeling in usage of state libraries like Redux where we have data _stores_ and need to get values from those stores after finding them first..

 ### Array containing (anonymous) objects